 Why attend?

-Rob Biddulph, join Sharna Jackson to hear about her brand new mystery adventure, or set off on an intrepid journey with M.G Leonard and Sam Sedgman — plus lots more.
+Take part in an interactive drawing masterclass with Rob Biddulph, join Sharna Jackson to hear about her brand new mystery adventure, or set off on an intrepid journey with M.G Leonard and Sam Sedgman — plus lots more.

 Why not make a day of it?